rob31415/yacg/README.md

 yacg
 ====

-yet another computer game (a western adventure)
+yet another computer game (a wild west adventure written in Scala with jMonkeyEngine & Neo4j)

 see also http://scriptogr.am/yacg-devblog